arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/cheat-sheet/cheat-sheet.md

 To use the BLE features on this board, refer to the [ArduinoBLE library documentation](https://reference.arduino.cc/reference/en/libraries/arduinoble/).

 ### Ethernet
-If you want to add ethernet connectivity to your project, there are many many ways of doing that, one of the easiest ways is to use the [Arduino Ethernet Shield Rev2](https://docs.arduino.cc/hardware/ethernet-shield-rev2).
+If you want to add Ethernet connectivity to your project, there are many many ways of doing that, one of the easiest ways is to use the [Arduino Ethernet Shield Rev2](/hardware/ethernet-shield-rev2).

 ## Audio Jack